nervosnetwork/rfcs/rfcs/0042-omnilock/0042-omnilock.md

   segwit (P2SH-P2WPKH), and Legacy (P2PKH).
 A 20-byte hash can be decoded from a BTC address using bech32m/bech32 or base58.
 This hash exactly corresponds to the auth content.
 Note that the Taproot (P2TR) address is not supported.
   Generic P2SH is not supported; only P2SH-P2WPKH is acceptable.
-If an address is described as P2SH but does not include P2WPKH, it is advised not to use it.
+It's not allowed to use an address (e.g. P2SH-multisig) described as P2SH but does not include P2WPKH.

 * 0x05: It follows the unlocking method used by dogecoin.
 The signing message hash is converted as following: